-Participants will identify significant life events that impacted the person they have become, hear stories that will impact their ability to develop meaningful relationships with one another, and create their leadership story to share with future audiences.
+- Participants will be able to identify significant life events that impacted the person they have become. - Participants will be able to hear stories that will impact their ability to develop meaningful relationships with one another.

 - Colored pencils, markers or crayons - Blank paper (one per participant)